ThePlexus/ntopng-docker/README.md

 ### Cash Monies

 While that tried and tested recipie is great, [nProbe costs (at time of writing) 299.95 EUR](https://shop.ntop.org/) to license.
 If you try various docker images with ntopng and nProbe, they will work for a few minutes, than stop working after a certain number of Netflow packets as there is no license for the component between the router and ntopng.
-It is likely that that those playing with this kinda thing at home /SOHO end up getting frustrated thinking that they did something wrong.
-This leads to people giving up on having an extra layer of security on their home / SOHO LAN.
+It is likely that that those playing with this kinda thing at home/SOHO end up getting frustrated thinking that they did something wrong.
+This leads to people giving up on having an extra layer of security on their home/SOHO .

 Now, for a SME or big enterprise, 300EUR is nothing - but for a security concious kiddo on a budget, that is a whole bunch of finger fabric (and in many cases, four or five times the cost of the router which is to be monitored).
 If you are a Small, Meduim or Large enterprse, [go buy the 300 EUR nProbe software from ntop](https://shop.ntop.org/), it is worth it.
 It does a whole heap more and its going to make your life easier in the long run.